deyritwika/CipherNest-IoT-Security-Assessment-Framework/README.md

 # 🔒 CipherNest – IoT Security Assessment Framework

 CipherNest is a hands-on IoT security assessment project that focuses on **analyzing, visualizing, and reporting the security posture of smart home devices**.
-This project replicates a real-world security workflow—network reconnaissance, traffic analysis, vulnerability scanning, and dashboard visualization.
+This project replicates a real-world security workflow network reconnaissance, traffic analysis, vulnerability scanning, and dashboard visualization.

 ---